andreArtelt/ceml/README.rst

 How to cite?
 ------------
-    You can cite ceml by using the following BibTeX entry:
+    You can cite CEML by using the following BibTeX entry:

     .. code-block::